Private 1st Class John E. Adams, Jr. (1921–1944)

 Louis Morton wrote in his book The Fall of the Philippines that as of January 27, 1942, there were about 600 Japanese soldiers at Quinauan Point facing a “motley array” of 550 American and Filipino troops.
 With the arrival of more experienced troops, the last of the engineers were pulled out of the line on January 28, 1942.
 Chun wrote that Major General Jonathan M. “Wainwright’s troops at Quinauan Point used combined tank and infantry operations to press the Japanese who were located in a series of isolated pockets.”
 On February 13, 1942, the Americans and Filipinos completed the annihilation of both Japanese battalions, ending the Battle of the Points.
 With their amphibious operation against southwest Bataan foiled and their main body unable to pierce American and Filipino defenses further north, the Japanese temporarily halted their offensive to await reinforcements.

-Though the defenders exalted at their victory, events elsewhere in the Pacific had already sealed the fate of the Philippines.
+Though the defenders exulted at their victory, events elsewhere in the Pacific had already sealed the fate of the Philippines.
 The Japanese attack on Pearl Harbor was just the first of a series of disasters for the Allies that went on, practically unmitigated, for five months.
 Guam, Wake Island, and the Gilbert Islands fell in December 1941.
 Malaya fell in January 1942.
 Singapore capitulated in February 1942 and Dutch East Indies the following month.
 The American, British, Dutch, and Australian navies suffered devastating loses in a series of engagements, most notably the Battle of the Java Sea in February 1942.
 The Allies were not prepared to risk what assets they had left on a relief mission to the Philippines.
 With the Japanese in control of land, air, and sea for hundreds of miles around the Philippines, it was also impossible to stage a Dunkirk-like evacuation of the men on Bataan.

 Filipino soldiers and U.S. Marines training on Corregidor early in the war (Official U.S. Marine Corps photo, National Archives)